 For this weekend in Warsaw, we stayed at the Ibis Warszawa Centrum hotel located in the business district.
 The budget for two nights was 100 euros, which represents 25 euros per night per person.
 The cost of living in Poland is very affordable compared to West Europe.
 We really enjoyed this purchasing power during our stay.
 If you travel to Warsaw, make sure you do too and book yourself a nicely located hotel.

-This itinerary begins with one of the iconic buildings of the city, the Palace of Culture and Science.
+Palace of Culture and Science.
 Quite unpopular with locals due to its connection to the Soviet Union, this building is nicknamed 'Stalin's penis'!
 However, it remains the highest building in Poland today.
 Head to the rooftop on the 31st floor to admire the view over the Czyste district and its modern architecture.
 Make sure to book tickets in advance and to go there at the opening as this place gets very busy during the day.

 Continue towards the old town passing by the presidential palace, then down the royal road to reach St Anne's Church.

-Buy an entry to access the church's observation platform.
+church's observation platform.
 From up there, you will have a breathtaking view of the Castle Square, the Old Town and the Palace of Culture and Science.

 Continue towards the medieval center and Rynek Starego Miasta Square.
 You will fall in love with this lively square.
 The entire square was rebuilt in 1944 to give it back its pre-war appearance.
 In the center of this square stands the statue of Warsaw's mermaid.
 She is the symbol of the city.